joshua-hampton/exiftool-handler/README.md

 [ExifTool](https://exiftool.org/) to access the **(tag) values** of metadata fields.
-Some of the **short tag names** given in the [ExifTool documentation](#section_exiftool_man_pages) are ambiguous, since they can be associated with more than one **family 1 group**.
-Consequently, this documentation makes use of **full tag names**, which are colon-delimited concatenations of the family 1 group name and the short tag name.
+Some of the **short tag names** given in the [ExifTool documentation](#section_exiftool_man_pages) are ambiguous, since they can be associated with more than one **metadata group**.
+Consequently, this documentation makes use of **full tag names**, which are colon-delimited concatenations of the family 1 group name (which will be referred to as the **group name** in this documentation) and the short tag name.
 For example, the full tag name for the Dublin Core *Creator* metadata field is *XMP-dc:Creator*.
 Note that the tag names/descriptions displayed by metadata-aware image viewing applications tend to be slightly different to the ones used by